LebCit/blog-doc-space/views/pages/doc.md

 ## Ids for H2 till H4 in Markdown {# ids in markdown}

-Adding an `id` attribute to a heading tag, H2 till H4 only, is an optional activated feature by default.
+Adding an `id`{language=markup} attribute to a heading tag, H2 till H4 only, is an optional activated feature by default.

 This feature was built with edge cases and typing typos in mind :